 Please do not pack any food containing any NUTS.
 There may be other allergies that come to our attention and we may need to cease other food items.
 We will inform you if this is the case.

 Children will have their own locker, designated with their name on it.
 Bags are kept in the locker room, and lost property is also located there.

 Settling Your Child into Preschool

 - Leave when you say you are going to leave.
-Continuing to stay for ‘one more minute’ can increase yours and your child’s anxiety.
+Continuing to stay for ‘one more minute’ can increase anxiety for both of you.

 - Always say goodbye to your child.
 While it may be tempting to leave quietly, while your child is happily engaged in play, this can cause children to feel anxious and distrustful.

 - Please feel free to ring the Preschool to check on how your child is settling into the service.
 If educators are unable to talk when you call due to supervising the children, you will receive a call back when ratios and time are permitting.